class BattleSnake::Point

 Determines if a given target BattleSnake::Point is reachable.
 It returns

-the direction the point itself needs to move to get to the target
+the direction the point itself needs to move to get to the target.
+It

 returns an empty string if unreachable in one move.